 Updates and Modifications to Your Website

 Your registered copyright only extends to the website material included in the deposit.
 You must separately register your copyrights to any update to the website to have full protection in the new material.
 Whether you will have to register your copyrights each time your website is updated will depend upon the nature of the materials posted on the site and the nature of the website itself.
 You will want to consult with an experienced copyright attorney for guidance on that point.

 As an owner of registered copyrighted material, you may be eligible for statutory damages and attorney’s fees if you are successful in a copyright infringement lawsuit.
 Those who infringe on any grounds of your copyrighted property are able to be taken to court in order to pay the necessary damages.

 Your copyrights are recognized everywhere in the United States and its territories.
 However, copyright law is only national in scope.
 Copyright protection for any work including a website depends on the laws of each country where you may want copyright protection.
-This means that infringement that occurs outside of the jurisdiction of the United States cannot be remedied under the U.S. Copyright Act because United States copyright laws do not apply outside of the United States’ jurisdiction.
+This means that infringement that occurs outside the jurisdiction of the United States cannot be remedied under the U.S. Copyright Act because United States copyright laws do not apply outside the United States’ jurisdiction.